Nicholas C. Creede: Legitimacy of the Creede marriage

 Nancy White (later Mrs. Nancy Creede) eloped with her first husband, George S. Vandever, in about 1858 when she was a girl of roughly 13 to 16 years of age.
 They eventually settled in Kentucky where Mr. Vandever enlisted in the army and served in the Civil War.
 She later learned that her husband had been stabbed, and had died from his wounds.
 In 1868, she married Jerome Davis in Cape Girardeau, Missouri although he died a short time later in St. Louis, Missouri.
 In 1886, she married Frank Kyles in Colorado, whom she divorced before marrying Creede.

 George Vandever, however, was not dead.
 Rather, he was still very much alive at the time of her marriage to Creede, thus potentially rendering Nancy Kyle's marriage to Creede invalid.
 According to some sources, she was aware of this potential when she accepted the $20,000 separation settlement in January.

 Unknown to Mrs. Creede, however, Vandever had obtained a divorce prior to her marriage to Creede.
 After he was released from the army, he returned home to find that his wife had disappeared—it being said that she had taken up with another man.
 According to Vandever, she entered a house of prostitution at Paducah, Kentucky and so, in October 1865, Vandever applied for a divorce on the grounds of adultery rather than simple desertion.
 The divorce decree was granted in April 1866.
 So although Mrs. Creede had not sought a divorce from Vandever before marrying Creede, Vandever had obtained a divorce before Nancy Vandever's marriage to Creede.

-Bribery attempt by Mrs. Creede's brother-in-law

 During the legal proceedings, evidence came to light that Mr. Mark L. White, who was married to Mrs. Creede's sister Elvira, solicited bribes from the attorneys of various claimants either to bring Mr. Vandever forward or, alternately, to keep him from testifying.
 White also asserted that he had been negotiating with Creede prior to Creede's death to furnish evidence that Mrs. Creede had never obtained a divorce from Vandever.
 White also claimed that Vandever was in partnership with White in White's blackmailing schemes (although many sources thought this was unlikely, given Mr. Vandever's good character).